-Product Action Items YRT ROLE Stakeholders T:!
-Priority Action items Deliver Partner Advocate Stakenolders Timing Establish a regional advocacy advisory group of influential people to support YRT advocacy of priority investments in priority projects and policy reform.
-1 Local Councils S 2.
-YRT to coordinate and support advocacy for key projects identified in DMP.
-1 Local Councils, Industry S 3.
-With support of local government and industry, develop a regional advocacy plan to drive priority investment in the region. ✓ Local Councils, Industry M Advocacy 4.
+Product A set of the set YRT ROLE Collaboration .
+T Priority Action Items Deliver Partner Advocate Stakeholders Timing Establish a regional advocacy advisory group of influential people to support YRT advocacy of priority investments in priority projects and policy reform.
+5 YRT, Local Councils S YRT to coordinate and support advocacy for key projects identified in DMP.
+1 YRT, Local Councils, Industry S Advocacy With support of local government and industry, develop a regional advocacy plan to drive priority investment in the region.
+1 YRT, Local Councils, Industry М 4.
 YRT to advocate to the Victorian Government the unique risks and challenges in this region with expected loss of social license without specific policy and funding support to mitigate them.
-1 Local Councils, Industry S 5.
-YRT to work with LGA and industry to create opportunities for ministers and key political influencers to visit region and be briefed on key issues.
-1 Local Councils, Industry s 6.
-YRT to advocate to the government for changes to provisions that can enable a more competitive insurance market for tourism operators.
-Work with other industry associations on strategies to improve insurance market conditions through policy options, affordability and overall sustainability. √ State Government, Industry Associations, Local Councils, Industry Operators S
+5 YRT, Local Councils, Industry S YRT to work with LGA and industry to create opportunities for ministers and key political influencers to visit region and be briefed on key issues.
+1 YRT, Local Councils, Industry S

-Marketing & Distribution:Changing visitor travel behaviour
+Marketing & Distribution: Changing visitor travel behaviour